eclipse-langium/langium-website/hugo/content/tutorials/writing_a_grammar.md

 npm run langium:generate
 ```

 The generation should finish successfully, indicating that our grammar doesn't have any errors in it.
-In some cases, you may get warnings, but these shouldn't prevent the generation from completing successfully.
+In some cases, you may get warnings -- such as from unreachable rules in your grammar -- but these won't prevent the generation from completing successfully.
 Also, when we're referring to the generation, we're talking about the construction of the following from your grammar:

 - a semantic model (that ASTs can be mapped onto)
 - a parser that recognizes our language